graceemcnabb/nz-health-analysis/README.md

 jupyter notebook 01_explore.ipynb
 ```

-Cleaned outputs will be saved to `data/processed/` ready to load into Power BI.
+Cleaned outputs will be ready to load into Power BI.

 ---